radius-project/docs/docs/content/getting-started/index.md

 - Runs the application in your Kubernetes cluster
 - Creates a port-forward from localhost to port 3000 inside the container so you can navigate to the app's frontend UI
-- Creates a port-forward from localhost to port TODO inside the container so you can navigate to your Radius Dashboard
+- Creates a port-forward from localhost to port 7007 inside the container so you can navigate to your Radius Dashboard
 - Streams container logs to your terminal

 <br>